oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_blockstorage_boot_volume_backup_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The OCID of the Key Management master encryption assigned to the boot volume backup.
-For more information about the Key Management service and encryption keys, see <a href='https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm'>Overview of Key Management</a> and <a href='https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Tasks/usingkeys.htm'>Using Keys</a>.</div>
+                                            <div>The OCID of the Vault service master encryption assigned to the boot volume backup.
+For more information about the Vault service and encryption keys, see <a href='https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm'>Overview of Vault service</a> and <a href='https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Tasks/usingkeys.htm'>Using Keys</a>.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">ocid1.kmskey.oc1..xxxxxxEXAMPLExxxxxx</div>